Danny908/Duality/README.md

   @ViewChild('toggle') public toggle: NgxSidebarComponent;
   // User sidebar options... (optional) public sidebarOptions: any = {
-      background: 'orange',
+      background: 'orange'
-      top: '70px',
   };

-  title = 'app';
+  public isopen = false;

   ngOnInit(): void {
   }

-  // Triggered when sidebar component emit handleMobile(event: boolean) {
+  // Triggered when sidebar component emit mobile state handleMobile(event: boolean) {
-    // PD: If you wanna change the options on mobile or desktop mode you need to re-instance the 'options' object to triggers trigger the changes on the sidebar component if (event) {
+    // PD: If you wanna change the options on mobile or desktop mode you need to re-instance the 'options' object to triggers the onChanges lifecycle hook on the sidebar component
+    // EXAMPLE...
+    if (event) {
-      this.sidebarOptions = Object.assign({}, this.sidebarOptions, { top: '0' });
+      this.sidebarOptions = Object.assign({}, this.sidebarOptions, { background: 'orange' });
     } else {
-      this.sidebarOptions = Object.assign({}, this.sidebarOptions, { top: '70px' });
+      this.sidebarOptions = Object.assign({}, this.sidebarOptions, { background: 'aqua' });
     }

   }
+  // Triggered when sidebar component emit open state handleOpen(open: boolean): void {
+    // Some code if sidebar it's onen or close
+  }
   // Hide/Show sidebar
   handleToggle(): void {
-    // Call the 'onToggle()' method from Sidebar component this.toggle.onToggle();
+    // Call the 'onToggle()' method to hide or show the Sidebar component this.toggle.onToggle();
   }
 }